5 ways Apple is thinking beyond the touchscreen

 You might have the latest and greatest TV that money can buy.
 But there’s a catch.
 As any expert will tell you, your TV isn’t going to deliver its best image until you calibrate it.
 Color, contrast, and brightness need to come together in harmony to get the perfect picture.
 And to do that, expect to dig through message boards, and find the settings other people have posted, for your exact model of television.

 The latest Apple TV offers another option.
-By holding your phone (and specifically, your phone’s camera) up to your TV, the system will analyze your image, and adjust the Apple TV’s video stream to optimize the image that appears on your display.
+If you hold your phone (and specifically, your phone’s camera) up to your TV, the system will analyze your image and adjust the Apple TV’s video stream to optimize the image that appears on your display.
 Now, it doesn’t appear that Apple TV is adjusting anything on your actual TV.
 And there are limits to what Apple can do by tweaking the signal rather than your actual TV settings.
 But I’ve certainly never seen such a simple or surprising way to calibrate a screen.

 The click wheel is back!

 The iPod’s click wheel was one of Apple’s greatest moments in interface design (though it was technically inspired by Bang & Olufsen).
 By rubbing your finger across a wheel, you could spin your way through songs.
 It was effortless and satisfying, like the world’s first and only fidget spinner that actually accomplished something.
 Now, Apple is bringing that beloved idea back to its maligned Apple TV remote.
 The new Apple TV remote has been refreshed so that it’s basically an iPod on top, allowing you to spin and scrub your way through movies in a way that’s as quick as it is fun.
-Sorry fast forward, your days are done.
+Sorry, fast-forward—your days are done.

 The iMac’s stupid simple cable

 The iMac got a refresh in a rainbow of colors today.
 What you may miss in the redesign sits behind the screen.
-It’s a new cable that connects to the back of the iMac with a magnet (Apple brought back its “Magsafe” magnetic attachments last year).
+It’s a new cable that connects to the back of the iMac with a magnet (Apple brought back its “MagSafe” magnetic attachments last year).
 The value of a magnetic cable is that it plugs in more easily to a device, literally pulling right out of your hand to plug in.
-Some Magsafe products will also unplug automatically as soon as there’s tension on the line to stop your computer from flying off the desk.
+Some MagSafe products will also unplug automatically as soon as there’s tension on the line to stop your computer from flying off the desk.

 As an added bonus, this new cable doesn’t just carry power.
-You can actually attach ethernet, via a brick that sits on the floor, to send your internet signal through this same cable.
+You can actually attach Ethernet, via a brick that sits on the floor, to send your internet signal through this same cable.
 That means the cable replaces the cord frenzy behind most computers.
-I’d love to see Apple offer the option to work in USB and other cables into this system, too.
+I’d love to see Apple offer the option to work USB and other cables into this system too.

-Center Stage video conferencing
+Center Stage videoconferencing

 At first glance, Apple’s new iPad Pro doesn’t look so different from any other iPad.
 But its updated camera hides a great new feature called Center Stage.
-Center Stage lets you set up your iPad for FaceTime, but as you move or walk around your space, it will follow you to keep you in frame.
+Center Stage lets you set up your iPad for FaceTime, but as you move or walk around your space, it will follow you to keep you in the frame.
 (Whereas today, if you walk out of the frame, you just disappear.)
 If someone else steps in, it will frame up the two of you.
-This sort of auto-tracking is an idea that competitors have played with before, all the way back to the Microsoft Kinect’s video chat function.
+This sort of auto-tracking is an idea that competitors have played with before, going all the way back to the Microsoft Kinect’s video-chat function.
 However, it will be more than a little welcome in the iPad line, because iPads make great screens for teleconferencing.
-Here’s hoping the features comes to Macbooks and iMacs in the future, too.
+Here’s hoping the feature comes to MacBooks and iMacs in the future, too.
 Because while video chat has become part of our daily lives, being glued to one spot all the time while talking just stinks.